Centrifugal force is ubiquitous in our daily lives, but is it what we think it is?

 In the case of a rotating system, the centripetal force pulls the mass inward to follow a curved path, while the mass appears to push outward due to its inertia.
 In each of these cases, though, there is only one real force being applied, while the other is only an apparent force.

-Examples of centripetal force in action
+Centripetal force in action

 There are many applications that exploit centripetal force.
 One is to simulate the acceleration of a space launch for astronaut training.
 When a rocket is first launched, it is so laden with fuel and oxidizer that it can barely move.
 However, as it ascends, it burns fuel at a tremendous rate, continuously losing mass.
 Newton's Second Law states that force equals mass times acceleration, or F = ma.